wp-plugins/multi-column-tag-map/readme.txt

 * Can display the tag description
 * Can set the width of the columns in the shortcode
 * Can add your own custom CSS to your theme's directory
+* Can show a list of tags by a specific category

 == Installation ==